GamesLabsSoftware/developer-exercise/README.md

 - Add a mining skill and component with different ores.
 A player should only be able to mine coal at level 5 (meaning a, event needs to be cancelled according to his mining level).
 A player should receive xp from mining an ore.
     Add new checks in Assignment.java to run checks on the features you have added.
 - Add a unique feature and add this feature to the README with a description of what it is supposed to do and checks in Assignment.
+    (completed, explanation at the bottom)

+#Unique Feature - Health Component
+For my unique feature, I implemented a HealthComponent.

+The HealthComponent allows you to use a lot of new events!
+- DeathEvent
+- DropAllItemsEvent
+- EatFoodEvent
+- ResetExpEvent
+- TakeDamageEvent

 ## Publishing
 Fork this repository and add scipio3000 to the repository.
 PM scipio3000 with the link to your repository once you are done with the assignment